(she/her) Registered Member BACP Dip Couns

 Student counsellors, carers and supporters of others, at home or professionally, need support too.
 If this is you, or if you are a student, do get in touch.

-I offer limited concessions, so if finance is preventing you from accessing counselling do just ask.
+I offer some subsidised daytime sessions, so if finance is preventing you from accessing counselling, do just ask.

 I am Member of SWEC (counsellors in education)